 The typeface Honey has a genuine, welcoming character.
 Its qualities are a result of nurturing and care.
 Designed with the characteristics of a humanist sans serif typeface, but with a subtly broader tracking than classic humanist sans serifs, Honey emits a warm feeling, it is friendly and approachable.

 A new serif typeface I have been working on since summer 2017.
-It doesn’t have a name yet and its Italics and various weights are still in work.
+Its Italics and various weights are still in work.
 In the early drafts for this typeface, it looked like it was headed for the direction of transitional fonts.
 But I was missing the appeal and warmth of a Geralde typeface, so over time those two directions merged into what now is a modern take on a serif, designed for long-form journalism, essays, stories and books.

 Shown here in its Bold variation, Press is founded on the tradition of newspaper headline typefaces of the early 20th century, but it also shows reminescence of classics such as the Trade Gothic or Franklin Gothic families.
 Despite its retro naming, Press was designed not for the printing press but with modern displays in mind.